vijayraavi/architecture-center/docs/guide/design-principles/index.md

 **Decompose by workload**.
 The term "workload" in this context means a discrete capability or computing task, which can be logically separated from other tasks.
 Different workloads may have different requirements for availability, scalability, data consistency, and disaster recovery.

 **Plan for growth**.
 A solution might meet your current needs, in terms of number of users, volume of transactions, data storage, and so forth.
 However, a robust application can handle growth without major architectural changes.
-See [Design to scale out](scale-out.md) and [Partition around limits](partition.md).
 Also consider that your business model and business requirements will likely change over time.
 If an application's service model and data models are too rigid, it becomes hard to evolve the application for new use cases and scenarios.
-See [Design for evolution](design-for-evolution.md).

 **Manage costs**.
 In a traditional on-premises application, you pay upfront for hardware (CAPEX).
-In a cloud application, you pay for the resources that you consume.
+In the cloud, you pay for the resources that you consume.
 Make sure that you understand the pricing model for the services that you consume.
-The total cost will include network bandwidth usage, storage, IP addresses, service consumption, and other factors.
 See [Azure pricing][pricing] for more information.
 Also consider your operations costs.
-In the cloud, you don't have to manage the hardware or other infrastructure, but you still need to manage your applications, including DevOps, incident response, disaster recovery, and so forth.
+In the cloud, you don't have to manage the hardware or other infrastructure, but you still need to manage your applications, including DevOps, incident response, and disaster recovery.

 [domain-model]: https://martinfowler.com/eaaCatalog/domainModel.html
 [pricing]: https://azure.microsoft.com/pricing/